phluid61/mug/README.md

 Creates an Iterator object, which is a subclass of Enumerator that recursively invokes a method on an object.

-Initially the receiving object is +obj+.
+Initially the receiving object is _obj_.
 After each iteration, the receiving object is replaced with the result of the previous iteration.

 ```ruby
 require 'mug/iterator/for'